-1-2.I WHITE ROCK CENTER MASTER PLAN/ECONOMIC DEVELOPMENT STRATEGY (2008)
+1-2.1 WHITE ROCK CENTER MASTER PLAN/ECONOMIC DEVELOPMENT STRATEGY (2008)

-The White Rock Center Master Plan/Economic Development Strategy ("2008 Plan") was created in 2008 with the primary aim of creating a vision for the commercial core and identifying strategies to revitalize the area.
-For this purpose, the 2008 Plan created a preferred development scenario and program with associated investment strategies.
+The White Rock Center Master Plan/Economic Development Strategy was created in 2008 with the primary aim of creating a vision for the commercial core and identifying strategies to revitalize the area.
+For this purpose, the plan created a preferred development scenario and program with associated investment strategies.